-The population of the Port San Antonio Regional Center is 70% Hispanic, higher than the 65% in the City and 56% in the MSA, and 70% White, similar to the 71% in the City and 74% in the MSA.
+The population of the Port San Antonio Area Regional Center is 70% Hispanic, higher than the 65% in the City and 56% in the MSA.
+The Non-Hispanic White population accounts for 21% in Port San Antonio, 24% in City, 33% in MSA.
 The area has a Diversity Index score of 71 - measured from 0 to 100, this number represents the likelihood that two random persons in the same area belong to different race or ethnic groups.
 The City and MSA both have a Diversity index of 72.
-This indicates that the Port San Antonio Regional Center is similarly diverse as the region.
+This indicates that the Port San Antonio Area Regional Center is similarly diverse as the region.